Simssee

 Are there restrooms and cafes?

-Facilities may be available; check the official website for detailed information on amenities.
+Facilities may vary; check the official website for information on available amenities in the vicinity.

 What should I wear?